codeforamerica/ohana-api/README.md

 PostgreSQL is an open source object-relational database system that [runs well on Mac and Linux](https://github.com/codeforamerica/howto/blob/master/PostgreSQL.md).

 After installation, you may need to create a user and database in Postgres for use by Ohana-API. **TODO: verify that this is true, write this part**.

+On Linux, Ruby will also need `libpq-dev` to access PostgreSQL:

+    $ apt-get install libpq-dev

 #### Redis